 3 Other Furnace Smells You Shouldn’t Ignore

 1. Burning plastic or rubber.
-If your furnace smells like burning plastic, you might have an electrical difficulties.
-Electrical wiring is covered in plastic to avoid shocks, and this smell is a sign that heat is melting this protective coating.
-To hinder a fire, switch off your furnace as soon as possible and have it checked out by an HVAC technician.
+If your furnace smells like burning plastic, you might have an electrical issue.
+Electrical wiring is coated in plastic to prevent shocks, and this smell is a sign that heat is melting this precautionary coating.
+To avoid a fire, switch off your furnace immediately and have it checked out by an HVAC technician.